google/tensorstore/tensorstore/kvstore/tsgrpc/index.rst

 .. json:schema:: Context.data_copy_concurrency

+.. json:schema:: Context.tsgrpc_request_retries

 Limitations
 -----------

 .. note::
    This is an experimental driver and should be considered a work-in-progress.
-   There are known limitations around retries, large values, and authenticated connections.
+   There are known limitations around large values and authenticated connections.